-It's recommended that you take your dosage seriously, especially if you're a newcomer.
-Don't get tripped up thinking the more THC, the more fun the experience is.
-Over-intoxication on cannabis is real and very unpleasant.
+It’s recommended that you take your dosage seriously, especially if you’re a newcomer.
+Don’t get tripped up thinking the more THC, the more fun the experience is.
+Over-intoxication on cannabis is real and can be unpleasant.

 Veteran consumers need to watch out as well.
 There are numerous factors involved in how our bodies process edibles.
 Not every edible is the same.
 That 20mg gummy you enjoyed in the past doesn’t mean a 20mg brownie or pasta is a good idea right now.

 Start low and go slow.
 Begin with a lower dose than you think is needed.
 Then, work your way up — there’s no need to rush.

 You don’t have to follow the math all the time, either.
 If you use an edible dosage calculator but find the dosage will be too high, consider the following options:

 - Swap some of your infused butter or oil for non-infused versions

 Now That We’re Ready, Let’s Head To The Kitchen